YuriDevAT/YuriDevAT/README.md

 <br />

-I am the founder of <a href="https://accessibilityfirst.at/">Accessibility First</a>, where you can find articles, tutorials and more about web accessibility in UX Design, Web Development, Testing and more.
+I am the founder of <a href="https://accessibilityfirst.at/">Accessibility First</a>, where I share articles, tutorials and more about web accessibility in UX Design, Web Development, Testing and more.
 I give talks and attend discussions about accessibility and how to get into tech as a selftaught developer.

 <br />